zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

     ![](images/team.png " ")

 3. In the Add Member dialog box, enter the username of a teammate, select the new user's membership, and click **Add**.
-For demonstration purposes, this tutorial adds Clara Coder with the Developer Limited Access role, which lets her access most project components but limits management actions.
+For demonstration purposes, this lab adds Clara Coder with the Developer Limited Access role, which lets her access most project components but limits management actions.

     ![](images/team-add-member.png " ")